Table of Contents

 - Both have elevated CEA and KRAS mutation in cyst fluid

-- Ovarian mucinous tumors: similar clinical and histologic appearance
+- Similar clinical and histologic appearance

-- Pancreatic ductal adenocarcinoma, large duct variant: will have smaller cysts, clustering of ducts, and myxoid stroma (Arch Pathol Lab Med 2009;133:423)
+- Will have smaller cysts, clustering of ducts and myxoid stroma (Arch Pathol Lab Med 2009;133:423)

-- Pancreatic ductal adenocarcinoma: cystic
+- Pancreatic ductal adenocarcinoma:

 - MCN cystic fluid has high CEA content and viscosity, high expression of microRNAs, lower amylase (< 250 U/L) and elastase I than pseudocyst, although values may vary within different loculi of same neoplasm (Am J Clin Pathol 1993;100:425, Ann Gastroenterol 2013;26:122, Gastroenterology Res 2014;7:44)

-- Serous cystadenoma: has low levels of CEA
+- Has low levels of CEA

 Board review style question #1